How does Tower Bridge work?

 By the late 1960s, Tower Bridge only opened a few hundred times a year (down from over 6,000 in the first year), and steam was no longer an efficient way to open it.
 So, in 1970, it was decided that something needed to be done to make the Bridge more efficient and economical to lift, reducing its emissions and bringing it into line with new rules around clean air in London.

 The installation of a new electro-hydraulic system began in 1974.
 Electric pumps were used to create oil-hydraulic energy to turn the cogs and open the bascules.
-These new engines were installed while the steam system was still in operation, so the Bridge could still open for passing river vessel.
+These new engines were installed while the steam system was still in operation, so the Bridge could still open for passing river vessels.

 In 1976, the work was completed, Tower Bridge became fully electro-hydraulic powered.
 It has remained the same ever since, and the old system was disconnected.